 - Physiology lab - 1 sh.

-- GRE Standardized Test: All applicants are required to submit official scores from the Graduate Record Examination (GRE) general test to the EPS, attention Physician Assistant Orlando Admissions.
-NSU's school code for the Orlando program is 5522.
+- GRE Standardized Test: All applicants are required to submit official scores from the Graduate Record Examination (GRE) general test through the CASPA admissions portal.
+The CASPA GRE code for the Orlando program is 0964.
 The GRE must have been taken within the past 5 years and must be taken early enough for official scores to be received in the admissions office by the supplemental application due date of February 15th.
 Applications will not be considered complete without GRE scores.

 For further information, contact: